 Public participation refers to the variety of ways in which citizens and the general public, including civil society organizations and other non-‐state actors, interact directly with public authorities with respect to the design, implementation and review of public policies by any form of communication.
-Participation ranges from one-‐off consultations to on-‐going and institutionalized relationships that leave records subject to access to information.
-(PRINCIPLES OF PUBLIC PARTICIPATION IN FISCAL POLICY)
+Participation ranges from one-‐off consultations to on-‐going and institutionalized relationships that leave records subject to access to information (Principles of Public Participation in Fiscal Policies).

 Direct public participation in government fiscal policy and budget making has been established as a right in the High Level Principles of Fiscal Transparency, Participation and Accountability, promulgated by the Global Initiative for Fiscal Transparency (GIFT).
 Principle 10 establishes: ‘Citizens and non-state actors should have the right and effective opportunities to participate directly in public debate and discussion over the design and implementation of fiscal policies.’